pkoelpin/aero-structures/README.md

 4. Complementary Energy and the Least-Work Methods

-## Composite Airframe Structures (Michael C. Y. Niu)
+### Composite Airframe Structures (Michael C. Y. Niu)

-I don't own this book... yet.
-It's a great text on practical analysis on composites on an airframe.
-It will be added to my shelf soon.
+Great text on practical analysis on composites on an airframe

+### Theory and Analysis of Flight Structures (Rivello)

+A standard text on aircraft structures.
+It has a good mix of theory and practical applications, but other texts (i.e. Bruhn & Peery) are more complete.
+There is a good chapter on the finite difference method.

+**Table of Contents**

+1. Introduction
+2. Stress and Strain
+3. Mechanical Behavior of Materials
+4. Introduction to the Theory of Elasticity
+5. Finite-Difference Methods
+6. Introduction to Work and Energy Principles
+7. Bending and Extension of Beams
+8. The Torsion of Slender Bodies
+9. Stresses Due to Shear in Thin-Walled Slender Beams
+10. Deflection Analysis of Structures
+11. Statically Indeterminate Structures
+12. Introduction to Matrix Methods of Structural Analysis
+13. The Bending and Extension of Thin Plates
+14. Primary Bending Instability and Failure of Columns
+15. Instability and Failure of Plates
+16. Instability and Failure of Thin-Walled Columns and Stiffened Plates

-## Design of Welded Structures (Blodgett)
+### Design of Welded Structures (Blodgett)

 If you're analyzing something that's welded, pull out Blodgett.

-## Elasticity: Tensor, Dyadic, and Engineering Approaches (Chou & Pagano)
+### Elasticity: Tensor, Dyadic, and Engineering Approaches (Chou & Pagano)

 A good short book on the theory/derivation of elasticity equations.
 Useful as a reference for grad-school, but not much use day-to-day in industry.